 Most children have 7 to 10 mild upper respiratory infections each year.
 Your child may feel uncomfortable and have a stuffy nose.
 The infection is usually better within a week and is usually gone within 14 days.

-Home treatment is appropriate for mild symptoms and can help your child feel better.
+Here are some things you can do to ease mild symptoms and help your child feel better.

 To learn more about Healthwise, visit Healthwise.org.